apache/cassandra/doc/source/architecture/dynamo.rst

 Cassandra uses mutation timestamp versioning to guarantee eventual consistency of data.
-Specifically all mutations that enter the system do so with a timestamp provided either from a client clock or, absent a client provided timestamp, from the coordinator node's clock.
-Updates resolve according to the conflict resolution rule of last write wins.
+Specifically all mutations that enter the system do so with a timestamp provided either from a client clock or, absent a client-provided timestamp, from the coordinator node's clock.
+Updates resolve according to the conflict resolution rule of last-write-wins.
 Cassandra's correctness does depend on these clocks, so make sure a proper time synchronization process is running such as NTP.

 Cassandra applies separate mutation timestamps to every column of every row within a CQL partition.
-Rows are guaranteed to be unique by primary key, and each column in a row resolve concurrent mutations according to last-write-wins conflict resolution.
+Rows are guaranteed to be unique by primary key, and each column in a row resolves concurrent mutations according to last-write-wins conflict resolution.
 This means that updates to different primary keys within a partition can actually resolve without conflict!
-Furthermore the CQL collection types such as maps and sets use this same conflict free mechanism, meaning that concurrent updates to maps and sets are guaranteed to resolve as well.
+Furthermore the CQL collection types such as maps and sets use this same conflict-free mechanism, meaning that concurrent updates to maps and sets are guaranteed to resolve as well.

 Replica Synchronization